BigBang1112/maniaapi-net/Src/ManiaAPI.XmlRpc/README.md

 // The master server is now ready to use
 ```

-with DI, it is recommended to separate the init server's `HttpClient` from the master server.
+With DI, it is recommended to separate the init server's `HttpClient` from the master server.
+Note how `MasterServerMP4` is registered as a singleton, so that it remembers the address.

 You don't have to enable decompression for the init server, as it does not return large responses.